Bitcoin-ABC/bitcoin-abc/doc/abc/replay-protected-sighash.md

 In this section, we call `script` the script being currently executed.
 This means `redeemScript` in case of P2SH, or the `scriptPubKey` in the general case.

-* If the `script` does not contain any `OP_CODESEPARATOR`, the `script` is the `script` serialized as scripts inside `CTxOut`.
+* If the `script` does not contain any `OP_CODESEPARATOR`, the `scriptCode` is the `script` serialized as scripts inside `CTxOut`.
 * If the `script` contains any `OP_CODESEPARATOR`, the `scriptCode` is the `script` but removing everything up to and including the last executed `OP_CODESEPARATOR` before the signature checking opcode being executed, serialized as scripts inside `CTxOut`.

 Notes:
-1. Contrary to the original algorithm, this one do not use `FindAndDelete` to remove the signature from the script.
+1. Contrary to the original algorithm, this one does not use `FindAndDelete` to remove the signature from the script.
-2. Because of 1. it is not possible to create a valid signature within `redeemScript` or `scriptPubkey` as the signature would be part of the digest.
-This enforce that the signature is in `sigScript` .
+2. Because of 1, it is not possible to create a valid signature within `redeemScript` or `scriptPubkey` as the signature would be part of the digest.
+This enforces that the signature is in `sigScript` .
-3. In case an opcode require signature checking is present in `sigScript`, `script` is effectively `sigScript`.
+3. In case an opcode that requires signature checking is present in `sigScript`, `script` is effectively `sigScript`.
 However, for reason similar to 2. , it is not possible to provide a valid signature in that case.

 #### value